gelcreative/gel-site-gatsby-netlify-cms/src/pages/about/index.md

     shannon_bio: >-
       After 20 years of corporate sales and marketing in the pharmaceutical sector, Shannon decided to step out.
-Leaving at the top of her game, having launched the most successful product in industry history, and after managing many client side agency relationships, Shannon joined Gel as the strategy partner.
+Leaving at the top of her game, having been part of the marketing team that launched the most successful product in industry history, Shannon joined Gel as the strategy partner.
       She holds an MBA from the Schulich School of Business, a BSc in Kinesiology from the University of Waterloo and is faculty in the Georgian College Business and Management School.
+Shannon’s a blogger, writing about life, love, and tacos on the weekly.
   tom:
     image1:
       alt: Tom Ambeau
       image: /img/tom-ambeau-headshot.jpg
-    tom_bio: >-
+    tom_bio: >
       Tom is Gel’s founder.
 He is the source of the creative intelligence here.
-      He’s the reason our clients choose to work with us.
+      He’s the main reason our clients choose to work with us.
 He just gets it.
       He’s been an entrepreneur for over 25 years.
 He co-launched a startup, took it public, got squeezed out, bought an agency, and the beat goes on.
       Tom holds a BA in Political Science from University of Western University, and has public company Board experience and volunteer Board experience with the Downtown Barrie BIA.
+Tom’s that guy who plays any sport well, has mastered freelance cooking, and anyone who knows him knows he’s a die hard Leafs fan.
 approach:
   heading: Our Approach
   text: >
-    ipsum dolor sit amet, consectetur adipiscing elit.
-Sed faucibus velit sed vestibulum consectetur.
-Nulla ornare metus in nunc congue facilisis.
-Nulla facilisi.
-Curabitur quis malesuada erat.
-Nam placerat pulvinar gravida.
-    Aenean turpis augue, dictum et augue id, mattis aliquet orci.
-Fusce sed dapibus eros.
-Duis in rhoncus erat, ut viverra tortor.
-Fusce sed enim finibus, imperdiet nulla posuere, mollis odio.
-Cras sagittis mattis luctus.
+    Our approach to marketing is different.
+It’s grounded in Creative Intelligence.
+This means starting every project, regardless of scope, with a strategy discussion before we start crafting solutions.
+We challenge you.
+We get to the root cause of your pain.
+We aren’t afraid to test your assumptions, to ask the tough questions and at times, to be the contrarian.
+    This allows us to build better brands.

+    Whether we’re helping you discover or refine your story, unlock untapped value in your brand to grow your business or trying new methods of communication to deepen the connection with your audience, we partner with you throughout the process so that we get it right.

+    We invite you to explore our work, discover our culture and connect with our story.
 services:
+  - marketing
+  - branding
   - strategy
-  - branding
-  - marketing
 ---